Effect-TS/effect/packages/schema/README.md

 console.log(isPerson({})) // false
 ```

+## Assertions

-The `asserts` function takes a `Schema` and returns a function that takes an input value and checks if it matches the schema.
-If it does not match the schema, it throws an error with a comprehensive error message.
+While type guards verify and inform about type conformity, the `Schema.asserts` function takes it a step further by asserting that an input matches the schema `A` type (from `Schema<A, I, R>`).
+If the input does not match, it throws a detailed error.

+**Example Usage**:

 ```ts
 import { Schema } from "@effect/schema"